radipleven/sdp-2022-2023/README.md

 ## Parenthesis Checker
-A program to check if a given string of parentheses is balanced or not.
+A program to check if a given string of parentheses is balanced or not using stack.

 ## RLE String
 A program that implements Run Length Encoding for a given string.